MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/user_guide/vmsession.md

 You can use PowerShell Direct to remotely manage a Windows 10 or Windows Server Technical Preview virtual machine from a Windows 10 or Windows Server Technical Preview Hyper-V host.
 PowerShell Direct allows PowerShell management inside a virtual machine regardless of the network configuration or remote management settings on either the Hyper-V host or the virtual machine.
 This makes it easier for Hyper-V Administrators to automate and script virtual machine management and configuration.

 There are two ways to run PowerShell Direct:
-* Create and exit an PowerShell Direct session using PSSession cmdlets
+* Create and exit an PowerShell Direct session using the PSSession cmdlet
-* Run script or command with Invoke-Command cmdlet
+* Run script or command with the Invoke-Command cmdlet

 If you're managing older virtual machines, use Virtual Machine Connection (VMConnect) or [configure a virtual network for the virtual machine](http://technet.microsoft.com/library/cc816585.aspx).

-## Create and exit an PowerShell Direct session using PSSession cmdlets ##
+## Create, test, and exit a PowerShell Direct session using PSSession cmdlets ##

 1. On the Hyper-V host, open Windows PowerShell as Administrator.
 2. Run the following command to get your credentials: